This is my mega-post about MLM Success.

 Once again, most people I’ve met in the network marketing industry who achieved success took two to three years to earn a $20k to $50k annual income (net profit).
 Sure, a select few do it quicker than that, but most don’t.

 If you are expecting to replace your job income your first few months in the MLM industry, you are kidding yourself.
 Think about it this way for a minute.
 You work full-time in your job, and chances are, you’ve been in the job market many years.
-Why would you expect to start a new business, working part-time, and make more in your new business than you do in your full-time job?
+Why would you expect to start a new business, working part-time, and make more in your new part-time business than you do in your full-time job?
 It’s ludicrous to think that’s even possible.

 Assuming you work your business part-time, consistently each week, week in and week out, you should hit this income goal within two to three years.